wolfpaulus/static-site-generator/README.md

 ### Cost Considerations
 - Premium themes and plugins can be expensive.
-- Custom development may require hiring a developer.

 ## 2. Static Site Generation

 I'm maintaining two websites that I update maybe once a week.
 There are hardly any interactive parts, and all visitors get the same content.
 Considering this, the aforementioned process seems like overkill.
-So, what would a reasonable workflow look like that I would actually enjoy and would encourage me to create more and better content?
+So, __what would a reasonable workflow look like that I would actually enjoy and would encourage me to create more and better content?__

-1. I would like to be able to write content in Markdown.
+1. Write content in Markdown.
 Here is its [Basic Syntax](https://www.markdownguide.org/basic-syntax/) and a [tutorial](https://www.markdowntutorial.com).
-2. Content metadata (e.g., a post's category, whether it's featured or not, dates, etc.) should be stored in a single [JSON](https://www.w3schools.com/js/js_json_intro.asp) file.
+2. Store content metadata (e.g., a post's category, whether it's featured or not, dates, etc.) in a single [JSON](https://www.w3schools.com/js/js_json_intro.asp) file.
-3. The "presentation layer" should not be limited by a small selection of templates.
+3. Ensure the "presentation layer" is not limited by a small selection of templates.
-4. I would like to see the website locally before pushing changes to the remote GitHub repository.
+4. Preview the website locally before pushing changes to the remote GitHub repository.
-5. Since I often write about computer programming, source code should be rendered beautifully.
+5. Render source code beautifully since I often write about computer programming.
-6. I would like to store the content in a GitHub repository rather than a SQL database.
+6. Store the content in a GitHub repository rather than a SQL database.
-7. Changes to the GitHub repository should trigger a rebuild/republish of the website.
+7. Trigger a rebuild/republish of the website upon changes to the GitHub repository.
-8. The public website should load really fast, but hosting should cost very little.
+8. Ensure the public website loads fast while keeping hosting costs low.

 ## Popular Frameworks

 There are several popular frameworks for building static websites, such as:

-1. [Hugo](https://gohugo.io) is a static site generator written in Go.
-It is optimized for speed, easy use, and configurability.
-Hugo takes a directory with content and templates and renders them into a full HTML website.
+1. [Hugo](https://gohugo.io): A static site generator written in Go, optimized for speed, easy use, and configurability.
+It takes a directory with content and templates and renders them into a full HTML website.
-2. [Gridsome](https://gridsome.org) is a scalable generator that uses Vue.js to help you create static pages.
+2. [Gridsome](https://gridsome.org): A scalable generator that uses [Vue.js](https://vuejs.org) to help you create static pages.
-3. [Gatsby](https://www.gatsbyjs.com) is great for building blazing-fast, modern apps and websites with React.
+3. [Gatsby](https://www.gatsbyjs.com): Great for building blazing-fast, modern apps and websites with [React](https://react.dev).

-However, each comes with its own considerations, such as:
+However, each comes with its own considerations:

 ### Hugo
 - **Steeper Learning Curve**: Hugo has a steeper learning curve compared to some other static site generators, particularly due to its templating language and configuration options.
 - **Complex Configuration**: Its configuration can become quite complex, especially for larger sites with many custom layouts and features.

 ### Gridsome
-- **Vue-Specific**: Gridsome is tightly coupled with Vue.js, so it's not the best choice for developers who prefer or are more experienced with React or other frameworks.
+- **Vue-Specific**: Gridsome is tightly coupled with [Vue.js](https://vuejs.org), so it's not the best choice for developers who prefer or are more experienced with React or other frameworks.

 ### Gatsby
-- **Complex Setup**: The setup and configuration of Gatsby can be complex and overwhelming for beginners, especially with its reliance on React and GraphQL.
+- **Complex Setup**: The setup and configuration of Gatsby can be complex and overwhelming for beginners, especially with its reliance on [React](https://react.dev) and [GraphQL](https://graphql.org).
 - **Dependency Management**: Gatsby has many dependencies, and keeping them all updated and compatible can be a challenge.
 - **High Resource Usage**: Developing with Gatsby can be resource-intensive, requiring more powerful hardware to run efficiently.